Ritik-kandpal-911/Sales-Dashboard/README.md

-# 📊 Sales Analysis – Power BI, SQL & Python EDA Project
+# 📊 Sales Analysis – Power BI,  Python & EDA Project

 A comprehensive sales analytics project that leverages Python for exploratory data analysis and Power BI for interactive dashboards.
 The objective is to uncover actionable insights from 5 years of U.S. regional sales data to support strategic business decisions.